mkm29/ai-on-the-edge/README.md

 Change permissions on above file: `sudo chmod 755 /etc/rc.local`.
 Finally reboot to take effect with `sudo reboot`.

 Rinse and repeat for all worker nodes.
 It is also advisable to do the same for communication among all the nodes (control planes and worker).

-# K3s Master

-* IPv4: `192.168.0.100`
-* Domain: `cluster.smigula.io`
-* User: `master`
-* Password: `<PASSWD>`

 ## Mount Storage Volume

-While we are booting off an SD card (class 10), they are notorious for slow read/write speeds to we are going to attach 500gb SSD drives to all of our nodes.
+While we are booting off an SD card (class 10), we wish to leverage the higher read/write speeds on a USB mounted SSD drive for storing any data.
+This was how I automounted the drives to a stanard mount point on each node.

 1. Make sure you format each drive with the `ext4` type.
 2. Next create a folder on each node which will serve as the mount point at `/mnt/storage`
 3. Get the UUID of the device you want to automount: `blkid`
 4. Add the entry to `/etc/fstab`:
   > `UUID=<MY_UUID> /mnt/storage ext4 defaults,auto,users,rw,nofail 0 0`

 ## Install K3s